Geek-abyte/geek-abyte/README.md

 ## 🚀 About Me

-> 💻 Full Stack Developer passionate about creating innovative solutions
+> 💻 Full Stack Developer.
+I enjoy building things that make life easier and more fun.
 >
-> 🌱 Currently learning [Technology/Skill]
+> 🌱 Currently learning about blockchain and backend technologies like Rust and Go
 >
 > 👯 Looking to collaborate on exciting projects
 >
-> 🎯 2024 Goals: [Your Goals]
+> 🎯 2024 Goals: Contribute to open source projects and learn more about Rust and Go

 ## 🛠️ Tech Stack